Miami Retinal Detachment Attorneys

 Retinal detachment refers to a condition where the thin layer of tissue at the back of the eyeball (the retina) is loosened from its support structure (the underlying retinal pigment epithelium).
 It can cause permanent vision loss if left untreated.

 Approximately one out of every 10,000 people suffer from retinal detachment at some point in their lifetime.
 It is usually the result of a serious eye injury or disease, meaning you can’t really take steps to prevent retinal detachment and could be affected by this condition at any time.

-If left undiagnosed or untreated, retinal detachment can cause blindness and may even lead to the removal of the affected eye.
-But it doesn’t always need to have such dire effects.
+If left undiagnosed or untreated, a detached retina or retinal tear can cause blindness and may even lead to the removal of the affected eye.
+However, it doesn’t always need to have such dire effects.
+Getting a prompt retinal detachment diagnosis and retinal detachment treatment helps to lower risk factors and prevent total eye loss.
 Properly handled, retinal detachment can be fixed.

 Attorney Mark Kaire has direct experience handling this complex and relatively rare litigation.
 A personal injury attorney for many years, he is a member of the Million Dollar Advocates Forum and is fast becoming one of Miami’s most prominent medical malpractice lawyers.